-- 1. By 1 January 2025 and every two years thereafter, the regulatory authority of each Member State shall assess and draw up a report on the need for flexibility in the electricity system for a period of at least 5 years, in view of the need to cost effectively achieve security of supply and decarbonise the power system, taking into account the integration of different sectors.
-The report may take into account the European Resource Adequacy Assessment and national adequacy assessments pursuant to Article 20 of Regulation 2019/943.
+- By 1 January 2025-No later than one year after the approval by ACER of the methodology pursuant to paragraph 6, and every two years thereafter, the regulatory authority of each Member State shall assess and draw up adopt a report on the need for system flexibility in the electricity system for a period of at least 5 years, in view of the need to cost effectively achieve security of supply and decarbonise the power electricity system, taking into account the integration of different sectors.
+The report shallmay take into account the European Resource Adequacy Assessment and national adequacy assessments pursuant to Article 20 of Regulation 2019/943.
 The report shall be based on the data and analyses provided by the transmission and distribution system operators of that Member State pursuant to paragraph 32 and using the methodology pursuant to paragraph 43. - 2.
-The report shall include an evaluation of the need for flexibility to integrate electricity generated from renewable sources in the electricity system and consider, in particular, the potential of non-fossil flexibility such as demand-side response and energy storage to fulfil this need, both at transmission and distribution levels.
-The report shall includedistinguish between-seasonal, daily and hourly flexibility needs. - 3.
-The transmission and distribution system operators of each Member State shall provide the data and analyses needed for the preparation of the report referred to in paragraph 1 to the regulatory authority. - 4.
+The report shall at least: - (a) include an evaluateion of the need for flexibility-, at least on a seasonal, daily and hourly basis, to integrate electricity generated from renewable sources in the electricity system; - (b) and consider, in particular, the potential of non-fossil flexibility resources such as demand-side response and energy storage to fulfil this need, both at transmission and distribution levels; and. - (c) evaluate the barriers for flexibility in the market and propose relevant mitigation measures The report shall includedistinguish between seasonal, daily and hourly flexibility needs.

+- 3. The transmission and distribution system operators of each Member State shall provide the data and analyses needed for the preparation of the report referred to in paragraph 1 to the regulatory authority.
+The regulatory authority may ask the transmission system operators and distribution system operators to provide additional input to the report. - 4.
 The ENTSO for Electricity and the EU DSO entity shall coordinate transmission and distribution system operators as regards the data and analyses to be provided in accordance with paragraph 2.
-In particular, they shall: - (a) define the type of data and format that transmission and distribution system operators shall provide to the regulatory authorities;

-- (b) develop a methodology for the analysis by transmission and distribution system operators of the flexibility needs, taking into account at least all existing sources of flexibility and planned investments at interconnection, transmission and distribution level as well as the need to decarbonise the electricity system. - 5.
+In particular, they shall: - (a) define the type and format of data-and format that transmission and distribution system operators shall provide to the regulatory authorities; - (b) develop a methodology for the analysis by transmission and distribution system operators of the flexibility needs, taking into account at least all existing sources of flexibility and planned investments at interconnection, transmission and distribution level as well as the need to decarbonise the electricity system. - 5.
 The ENTSO for Electricity and the EU DSO entity shall closely cooperate with each other regarding the coordination of transmission and distribution system operators. - 6.
-By 1 March 2024, the ENTSO for Electricity and the EU DSO entity shall jointly submit to ACER a proposal regarding the type of data and format to be submitted to regulatory authorities and the methodology referred to in paragraph 43.
+By 1 March 2024, No later than nine months after the adoption of this Regulation, the ENTSO for Electricity and the EU DSO entity shall jointly submit to ACER a proposal regarding the type of data and format to be submitted to regulatory authorities and the methodology referred to in paragraph 43.
 Within three months of receipt of the proposal, ACER shall either approve the proposal or amend it.
 In the latter case, ACER shall consult the ENTSO for Electricity and the EU DSO entity before adopting the amendments.
-The adopted proposal shall be published on ACER's website. - 7.
-The regulatory authorities shall submit the reports referred to in paragraph 1 to ACER and publish them.
-Within 12 months of receipt of the reports, ACER shall issue a report analysing them and providing recommendations on issues of cross-border relevance regarding the findings of the regulatory authorities.
+The adopted proposal shall be published on ACER's website.

+7. The regulatory authorities shall submit the reports referred to in paragraph 1 to ACER and publish them.
+Within 12 months of receipt of the reports, ACER shall issue a report analysing them and providing recommendations on issues of cross-border relevance regarding the findings of the regulatory authorities, including recommendations on removing barriers to the entry of non-fossil flexibility resources.